sidbala4023/Flow/README.md

 18.Create a screen flow to create event to an Account owner when an opportunity is created.

 19.Create a screen flow to create opportunities related to accounts and send custom notifications to the account owner.

+20.Create a screen flow to create contact on home page through screen and link it with account using lookup filed and giving user an option to select an account.